ConnectedSystems/Streamfall.jl/README.md

 </div>

 Streamfall leverages the Julia language and ecosystem to support:

 - Quick application and exploratory analysis
+- Modelling and assessment of interacting systems
 - Use of different rainfall-runoff models and their ensembles in tandem
-- Modelling and assessment of interacting systems

-Streamfall now includes tentative implementations of GR4J, HyMod, IHACRES, and SYMHYD.
+Streamfall includes implementations of GR4J, HyMod, IHACRES, and SYMHYD.
+Performance should be similar to implementations in C and Fortran.

 The IHACRES rainfall-runoff model was previously implemented with [ihacres_nim](https://github.com/ConnectedSystems/ihacres_nim), but has since been ported to be in pure Julia.

 [Graphs](https://github.com/JuliaGraphs/Graphs.jl) and [MetaGraphs](https://github.com/JuliaGraphs/MetaGraphs.jl) are used underneath for network traversal/analysis.

 Development version of the documentation can be found here: [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://connectedsystems.github.io/Streamfall.jl/dev).

 > [NOTE] Streamfall is currently in its early stages and under active development.
-Although it is fairly usable for small networks and single node analyses, things may change drastically and unexpectedly.
+Although it is fairly usable for small networks and assessing/analyzing single sub-catchments, things may change drastically and unexpectedly.

 [![DOI](https://zenodo.org/badge/345341654.svg)](https://zenodo.org/badge/latestdoi/345341654)